 - PCh_TimeFrame – timeframe of the Price Channel.

-– (H+L+C)/3 – CL = (Highest Price (Period)) + Lowest Price (Period) + Close Price at a Specific Time).
+– (H+L+C)/3 is based on the following formula: CL = (Highest Price (Period)) + Lowest Price (Period) + Close Price at a Specific Time).

-– Simple Close – CL = Close Price at a Specific Time;
+– Simple Close is based on the following formula: CL = Close Price at a Specific Time.

 - PA_TimeFrame – timeframe of the Price Action model.

-- Take|Stop Modify – if true, the EA will modify take-profit (stop-loss) if the calculated support and resistance levels are changed.
+- Take|Stop Modify – in case of true, the EA will modify take profit (stop loss) if the support and resistance levels have changed.

 - CloseOnOppositeSignal – if true, the EA will close a trade if an opposite signal is generated.

-- StopBar – time-based stop that automatically closes trades after a certain number of bars, regardless of other conditions (0 = off).
+- StopBar – time-based stop loss that automatically closes trades after a certain number of bars, regardless of other conditions (0 = off).

-- StopHour – time-based stop that automatically closes trades at a specified hour, regardless of other conditions (>23 = off).
+- StopHour – time-based stop loss that automatically closes trades at a specified hour, regardless of other conditions (>23 = off).

-- TrailingStopPip – in case of value > 0: trailing in pips when a position is in profit, in case of value < 0: minimum profit level in pips when the SL should be moved to breakeven (0 = off).
+- TrailingStopPip – in case of value > 0: trailing stop in pips when a position is in profit, in case of value < 0: minimum profit level in pips when SL should be moved to breakeven (0 = off).

 - StopProfitBar, StopProfitPip – if a position has a floating profit more than ‘StopProfitPip‘ pips, and the position holding time has exceeded ‘StopProfitBar‘ bars, then such a trade will be automatically closed, regardless of other conditions.

 - DontUseMT4_SL – use this parameter with low-liquidity pairs/symbols/tickers/markets to disable MT4 SL.
 The SL will be executed as a market order by the EA.
 This parameter cannot work together with TrailingStopPip.